-In the area of performance, Keyes has appeared on piano, voice, and flute with the Women’s Jazz Orchestra of Los Angeles at the legendary Hollywood Bowl.
-Previously, she has performed with the All-Girl All-Star Invitational Band under the direction of the legendary jazz flugelhornist Clark Terry at the Wichita Jazz Festival, and featured as artist-composer-arranger on The Other Side of Eddie Bo with New Orleans rhythm and blues icon Eddie Bo.
-Keyes has also performed and recorded with jazz clarinetist-educator Alvin Batiste on his debut album as leader, Musique D’Afrique Nouvelle Orleans.
-Her work as an artist-songwriter-composer culminated with an NAACP Image Award in the category of “Outstanding World Music Album” for her debut CD, Let Me Take You There (Keycan Records).
-In recognition of Keyes’ scholarly and artistic achievements, she is a recipient of the Indiana University’s Herman C. Hudson Alumni Award.
-Her most recent project is a double-single CD, Hollywood and Vine (Keycan Records) in which Keyes produced, performed, and composed-arranged-orchestrated.
+In the area of performance, Professor Keyes is a pianist, flutist, singer, and composer with a list of credits.
+Most noted are performances with the All-Girl All-Star Invitational Band under the direction of the legendary jazz flugelhornist Clark Terry, and a featured artist-composer on The Other Side of Eddie Bo with New Orleans rhythm and blues icon Eddie Bo.
+She has recorded with jazz clarinetist-educator Alvin Batiste in which Keyes performs keyboards on Batiste’s debut album, Musique D’Afrique Nouvelle Orleans.
+She is a recipient of numerous awards: NAACP Image Award in the category of “Outstanding World Music Album” for her debut CD, Let Me Take You There (Keycan Records); Global Music Award Silver Medal for “Outstanding Achievement” for her double-single CD Hollywood and Vine (Keycan Records); and the Indiana University’s Herman C. Hudson Alumni Award.

-African American music; rap/hip-hop music; gender in jazz and popular music studies; vernacular music analysis; performance theory
+African American music; rap/hip-hop music; gender in jazz and popular music studies; vernacular music and performance.